-A Garnishee Order is a form of enforcement action that can be used for the recovery of a court-ordered judgment debt.
-It can be served on a third party who owes monies to the debtor, directing that the third party pay that money to the entity that issued the Garnishee Notice, rather than the debtor.
+A garnishee order is a form of enforcement action that can be used for the recovery of debts.
+It can be served on a third party who owes money to the debtor, directing the third party to pay that money to the entity that issued the garnishee notice, rather than the debtor.

 Ordinarily, a court-ordered judgment is required before a garnishee order can be made.
 However, the ATO can issue a garnishee notice in relation to outstanding tax debts without a court judgment being entered, against any person or business who owes money to the tax debtor or holds money on their behalf. (more…)